piyushahuja/piyushahuja.github.io/about.md

 <!-- <img class='inset right' src='/1.jpg' title='Piyush Ahuja' width='100px'  />  -->

- I was born and brought up in Chandigarh, India), and have been educated at IIT Delhi and the University of Oxford.
+I was born and brought up in Chandigarh, India, and have been educated at IIT Delhi and the University of Oxford.

+I studied design and analysis of algorithms under [Dr. Naveen Garg](http://www.cse.iitd.ernet.in/~naveen/).
+My research can be found [here](http://piyushahuja.github.io/pensieve/work/files/research/thesis.pdf).

 I enjoy learning, teaching, and creative collaborations.

- Email: piyushahuja.in@gmail.com